-Q. Please describe the adjustments made to the 2016 Test Year Debt Service Payments.

-A. Debt Service Payments are comprised of interest and principal payments on debt outstanding.
+- Q. Please describe the adjustments made to the 2016 Test Year Debt Service Payments. - A. Debt Service Payments are comprised of interest and principal payments on debt outstanding.
 Since I previously discussed the adjustments to interest expense, I will now focus on the adjustment to principal payments.
-The historical amount of Principal Payments for the 2016 Test Year was \$2,995,421 (see Exhibit 9, Page 6 for the reconciliation to the lender's statements).
-The Protocols, in Section D.1.f, require that the Test Year be adjusted to reflect Western's budgeted amount for 2017, where the latter is calculated using an amortization schedule at the expected borrowing rate(s) as specified in the Cooperative's agreements with its lender(s).
-Western's budget for 2017 principal payments, detailed on page 7 of Exhibit 9, is \$1,043,586.
-Accordingly, a downward adjustment in the amount of \$1,951,836 was included on Line 24, Column (e) of Exhibit 5.
-This adjustment is further detailed in Exhibit 5 on Page 3, Lines 46-49.

-Q. Please describe the adjustments made to the 2016 Test Year Operating Expenses in conjunction with the Protocols' Section D, sub-sections b and e, and the Commission's policy per K.S.A.
+The historical amount of Principal Payments for the 2016 Test Year was \$1,857,742 (see Exhibit 9, Page 6 for detail).
+The Protocols, in Section D, Part 1.f, Page 5, require that the Test Year be adjusted to reflect Victory's budgeted amount for 2017, where the latter is calculated using an amortization schedule at the expected borrowing rate(s) as specified in the Cooperative's agreements with its lender(s).
+Victory's budget for 2017 principal payments, detailed on Page 7 of Exhibit 9, is \$1,997,528.
+Accordingly, an adjustment in the amount of \$139,785 was included on Line 24, Column (e) of Exhibit 5.
+This adjustment is further detailed in Exhibit 5 on Page 3, Lines 46-49. - Q. Please describe the adjustments made to the 2016 Test Year Operating Expenses in conjunction with the Commission's policy per K.S.A.
+66-101f (a), as applicable to paragraphs a, b, and e of the Protocols' Section D, Part 1 on Pages 4 and 5. - A. Reductions in the amounts of \$87,917 and \$21,634, as evidenced on Page 1 of Exhibit 5, Lines 10 and 20, Column (e), were applied to the historical amount of \$2,303,722 in A&G Expense and \$43,267 in Other Deductions, respectively.
+This was done to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
 66-101f (a).

-A. A reduction in the amount of \$20,550, as evidenced on Page 1 of Exhibit 5, Line 10, Column (e), was applied to the historical amount of \$1,042,605 in A&G Expense in order to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
-66-101f (a).
-Accordingly, historical amounts, as recorded in Western's applicable GL accounts, were adjusted as follows: promotional or image advertising items were excluded 100 percent, and dues and donations items were excluded 50 percent.
+Accordingly, historical amounts, as recorded in Victory's applicable GL accounts, were adjusted as follows: promotional or image advertising items, as well as expenses for meals, subscriptions to publications, gifts/giveaways for members, community festivals and parades, and holiday entertainment were excluded 100 percent; and dues and donations items were excluded 50 percent.
 Note that advertising associated with items such as public safety announcements, annual meeting notices, and legal ads were not removed, as those activities are directed toward keeping the members well informed and thus align with the Commission-advocated goal of providing safe, efficient, and reliable electric utility service.
 Additionally, dues associated with the Kansas Electric Cooperatives, Inc. ("KEC") statewide organization membership were not removed for similar reasons, as KEC functions for the mutual benefit of its member-cooperatives to promote rural electrification and provides essential services, such as safety programs and inspections, Occupational Safety and Health Administration ("OSHA") compliance, Cooperative staff and Board training, and administrative functions on a state-wide level.

 The summary of the aforementioned items by GL account and the corresponding adjustments performed can be found in Exhibit 5, Page 7; and the detailed listings are included in Exhibit 10 filed with the Application in the instant Docket.
-The resultant adjusted A&G amount is \$1,022,055, as reflected on Page 1, Line 10, Column (f) of Exhibit 5.
-The adjustments were further reflected on Page 3 of Exhibit 5, Lines 9-11.
+The resultant adjusted A&G amount of \$2,215,805 is reflected on Page 1, Line 10, Column (f) of Exhibit 5.
+The resultant adjusted Other Deductions amount of \$21,634 is reflected on Page 1, Line 20, Column (f) of Exhibit 5.
+The resulting adjustments to both expense categories are further documented on Page 3 of Exhibit 5, Lines 9-11 and 43-44.